mzabani/codd/README.md

 UPDATE employee SET employee_experience='intern';
 ````

-_Codd_ will parse the comment in the first line and figure that this migration can't run in a Transaction.
+_Codd_ will parse the comment in the first line and understand that this migration can't run in a Transaction.
+There are caveats of doing this, so keep on reading to know more.

 ## Important notes about SQL migrations

-1. By using `no-txn` migrations, you're taking great risk with the possibility of a migration failing when deploying and leaving the Database state in an intermediary state that is not compatible with the previously deployed application nor the to-be-deployed one.
+1. By using `no-txn` migrations, you're taking great risk with the possibility of a migration failing when deploying and leaving the Database in an intermediary state that is not compatible with the previously deployed application nor the to-be-deployed one.
 It is recommended that you avoid these at great costs and plan carefully when adding even one of them.
-2. `COPY FROM STDIN` is supported but other forms of `COPY` _are not_.
-3. _Codd_ will run blocks of consecutive `in-txn` migrations (that can run in transactions) in a single transaction.
+2. _Codd_ will run blocks of consecutive `in-txn` migrations (that can run in transactions) in a single transaction.
 If there are blocks of `in-txn` migrations intertwined with `no-txn` migrations, each consecutive block runs either in a transaction or outside a transaction, accordingly.
+3. `COPY FROM STDIN` is supported but other forms of `COPY` or psql's meta command `\COPY` _are not_.

 ## Start using Codd in an existing Database